benaitcheson/coder-academy-portfolio-site/README.md

 ## Problems Faced

 Turns out making a responsive top nav bar with media queries is harder then I first imagined.
+Also CSS was a bit tricky to navigate at first but courses from [Wes Bos][4] and [freeCodeCamp][3] made things easier.

 ## Technical Description & Set-up